 '''

-execfile('TicTacToe.py')
+from Player import

+from TicTacToe import

 board = TTTBoard()

 board.hostGame(Player(1, Player.HUMAN), Player(2, Player.MINIMAX, 6))

 '''

 Once you understand how to run the code, make sure you read though the provided code and understand what it does.
 Notice that the minimax algorithm we discussed in class has already been implemented.